ansible/ansible/docs/docsite/rst/network/getting_started/intermediate_concepts.rst

 Beyond Playbooks: Moving Tasks and Variables into Roles
 ================================================================================

 Roles are sets of Ansible defaults, files, tasks, templates, variables, and other Ansible components that work together.
 As you saw on the Working with Playbooks page, moving from a command to a playbook makes it easy to run multiple tasks and repeat the same tasks in the same order.
 Moving from a playbook to a role makes it even easier to reuse and share your ordered tasks.
-For more details, see the :doc:`documentation on roles<../../user_guide/playbooks_reuse_roles>`.
-You can also look at :doc:`Ansible Galaxy<../../reference_appendices/galaxy>`, which lets you share your roles and use others' roles, either directly or as inspiration.
+For more details, see the :ref:`documentation on roles<playbooks_reuse_roles>`.
+You can also look at :ref:`Ansible Galaxy<ansible_galaxy>`, which lets you share your roles and use others' roles, either directly or as inspiration.

 A Typical Ansible Filetree
 ================================================================================